 Interim Financial Reports.
 Under the provisions of AB 1200, each school district is required to file interim certifications with the county office of education as to its ability to meet its financial obligations for the remainder of the then-current fiscal year and, based on current forecasts, for the subsequent fiscal year.
 The county office of education reviews the certification and issues either a positive, negative or qualified certification.
 A positive certification is assigned to any school district that will meet its financial obligations for the current fiscal year and the subsequent two fiscal years.
 A negative certification is assigned to any school district that will be unable to meet its financial obligations for the remainder of the current fiscal year or the subsequent fiscal year.
-A qualified certification is assigned to any school district that may not meet its financial obligations for the current fiscal year or the subsequent fiscal year or the subsequent fiscal year.
+A qualified certification is assigned to any school district that may not meet its financial obligations for the current fiscal year or the two subsequent fiscal years.